 Once a travel hot spot, Algeria dissolved into civil war and lost the welcoming nature that characterized this African country.
 Now, Algeria is slowly coming back despite terrorism and travel warnings.
-It is recommended that travelers stay with a reputable guide agency and it is compulsory that all tourists have some sort of Algerian guide.
+It is possible to travel independently in some areas of Algeria, but it is recommended that travelers stay with a reputable guide agency and/or have some sort of Algerian guide in other areas.

 Why should you add Algeria to your RTW/Indie trip?Here are our top recommendations of what to see and do as an indie traveler in Algeria:

 - Visit and explore ancient ruins - there are Roman, Phoenician, and Byzantine ruins throughout the country.

 - The most popular are Timgad, Hippo Regius, Djemila, Calama, and Tipasa.

 - Visit the M'Zab Valley, a region of the northern Sahara and a collection of five walled villages, known as the Pentapolis.